 Acknowledge to your child that you’ve lost your temper, but not in overly emotional terms.
 Just as we want to teach children to own their behavior without a lot of justifications and excuses, so should we model that behavior for them.
 I think the best thing to do is admit you were wrong and explain to your child what you’ll do differently next time they act that way instead of losing your temper.
 But work out with yourself what you’ll do differently the next time you’re at the point of losing your temper.
 Also, I believe parents should have a support group they can talk to if they find themselves losing control of their temper often.
 I say “group” but it may only be one or two people with whom you can share about how you’ve lost your temper with your kids.
 It is very helpful to have somebody outside of your family, preferably with children of their own, to talk to about the day-to-day parental situations which occur.
-If you don’t have that in your life, the Parental Support Line for the Total Transformation® Program can really help with these types of situations.
+If you don’t have that in your life, the 1-on-1 Coaching for the Total Transformation® Program can really help with these types of situations.

 How to Calm Down When Your Anger has Reached the Boiling Point